 Students will eat in their classroom at their desks, sitting down in their own chairs.
 Classes are supervised by a combination of paid lunch supervisors and teachers.
 The two nutrition breaks will be from 11:00 to 11:40 and from 1:20 to 2:00 and students will be inside for 20mins of the break.
 Students must eat in their own classroom and food will not be permitted outside.
 Students will be required to "boomerang" the contents of their lunch so that there is no need to get up from their own desk to throw things in the garbage or compost.
 On inclement weather days, students will need to come prepared with an individual activity to do.

 Please see this welcome back letter from our School Council.
 We hope you will consider being involved in the JTT School Parent Council.
 The nomination form is now online, and located under the School Council Tab on our school website http://jtt..hdsb.ca.
-Our first School Council meeting is tentatively scheduled for Monday October 4, 2021 at 7:00 p.m. via Google Meet.
-If you are interested in joining as a voting member, be sure to complete the nomination form by September 20, 2021 .
+Our first School Council meeting is tentatively scheduled for Monday October 2, 2023 at 7:00 p.m. in the school library.
+If you are interested in joining as a voting member, be sure to complete the nomination form by September 20, 2023 .
 All non-voting parents are always welcome to attend these meetings as well.

 We thank you for taking the time to read through these protocols and reviewing them with your child(ren).
 As always, please feel free to reach out to us through email or by phone if you have any further questions.
 For more information about the routines of our school, please visit our School Routines on our school website, and for new FDK students, please review the New to FDK section on our Website.

-For questions about registrations or school transfers, please contact one of our secretarial staff members, Mrs. McComb (firstname.lastname@example.org) or Ms Laurenza( email@example.com).
+For questions about registrations or school transfers, please contact one of our secretarial staff members, Mrs. McComb (firstname.lastname@example.org) or Mrs Sydor (email@example.com).

-For questions about Student Health or Transportation (Bussing), please contact our Vice-Principal, Mrs Klomp (firstname.lastname@example.org).
+For questions about Student Health Needs or Transportation Needs (Bussing), please contact our Vice-Principal, Mrs Klomp (firstname.lastname@example.org).

 For questions about School Operations, please contact our Principal, Mr. Donaldson (email@example.com)